balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ### Capemgr support

 __Warning:__ Capemgr is only supported in {{ $names.company.lower }} BBB devices with a 4.1 linux kernel.
 This kernel was only enabled in production on `25-09-2015`.
 If you don't know which kernel you are running, open a web terminal to your BBB and run `uname -a`.
+Please note that starting with balenaOS v2.29.0+rev3, overlays should be used instead, as capemgr is no longer available.

 ##### Loading a Cape
 ```Bash